 “Taking the L” at Year End

-1) Because your investments are not “protected” from tax inside a TFSA, RRSP, or other registered account, they are subject to taxation on the capital gains and dividends that have accrued throughout the year.
+- Because your investments are not “protected” from tax inside a TFSA, RRSP, or another registered account, they are subject to taxation on the capital gains and dividends that have accrued throughout the year.

 It’s Not All About Taxes

 While tax-loss harvesting and rebalancing were the focus of Ms. Simmons’ comments, they don’t address what might be the most important consideration for non-registered assets: tax-efficient asset allocation.

 Tax-efficient asset allocation can go a long way in improving your after-tax returns.
 The basic idea is that bond income is taxed at your full marginal tax rate (just as if it was income that you’d earned at a job), but capital gains and eligible dividend income are taxed at lower rates (rates vary depending on several factors).

 If taxes were the only thing that mattered, you would simply convert all of your bonds into eligible dividend-paying equities and BOOM – you just cut your taxes payable… but at the same time, you also just made your portfolio a lot riskier!
 Balancing multiple objectives such as risk, return, income levels and taxes payable is about as advanced as it gets in personal investing and even many of the “professionals” don’t do it right.
 Long story short, if you’re confident in your mathematical abilities to address all of these concerns when you do your own rebalancing, then, by all means, continue to DIY – but don’t do it because robo advisors are “bad” at tax considerations.